 How to avoid blue green algae

-This is one of the easier dirtier waters to avoid since the water presents a blue green oil spill appearance.
+This waterborne illness in dogs is one of the easier ones to avoid since the water presents a blue green oil spill appearance.
 If you see a waterway that has this appearance, avoid it.

 Symptoms of blue green poisoning in dogs include: